xin-hedera/hedera-mirror-node/docs/database/bootstrap.md

 ## Troubleshooting

 - **Connection Errors:**

-  - Confirm that `PGHOST` in `bootstrap.env` is correctly set.
+  - Confirm that `PGHOST`, `PGPORT`, `PGUSER`, `PGPASSWORD`, `PGDATABASE` in `bootstrap.env` are correctly set for the _initial connection_ (usually as `postgres` user to the `postgres` database).
+The script switches credentials internally after initialization.
-  - Ensure that the database server allows connections from your client machine.
+  - Ensure that the database server allows connections from your client machine (check `pg_hba.conf` and firewall rules).
   - Verify that the database port (`PGPORT`) is correct and accessible.
 - **Import Failures:**

-  - Review `bootstrap.log` for detailed error messages.
+  - Review `bootstrap.log` for detailed error messages from `psql`, `b3sum`, decompressors, or the script itself.
-  - Check `bootstrap_tracking.txt` to identify which files failed to import.
+  - Check `bootstrap_tracking.txt` to identify which files failed validation or import.
-  - Check `bootstrap_discrepancies.log` for any data verification issues (this file is only created if discrepancies are found in file size, row count, or BLAKE3 hash verification).
+  - Check `bootstrap_discrepancies.log` for specific row count mismatches (this file is only created if discrepancies are found).
+  - Check `bootstrap_progress.log` for errors related to the progress monitor itself.
   - Re-run the `bootstrap.sh` script to retry importing failed files.
 - **Permission Denied Errors:**

-  - Ensure that the user specified in `PGUSER` has the necessary permissions to create databases and roles.
+  - Ensure that the initial user specified in `PGUSER` has superuser privileges or sufficient permissions to create databases and roles.
-  - Verify that file permissions allow the script to read and write to the necessary directories and files.
+  - Verify that file system permissions allow the script to read the data directory and write log/tracking files in the current directory.
 - **Environment Variable Issues:**
   - Double-check that all required variables in `bootstrap.env` are correctly set and exported.
   - Ensure there are no typos or missing variables.
+Check `bootstrap.log` for errors related to sourcing the environment file.
 - **Script Does Not Continue After SSH Disconnect:**
   - Ensure you used `setsid` when running the script.
   - Confirm that the script is running by checking the process list:
     ```bash
     ps -p $(cat bootstrap.pid)
     ```